Your Guide to the 2016-17 Performing Arts Season in Metro Phoenix

 Cast members for Arizona Theatre Company's production of King Charles III.

-Arizona Theatre Company opens its 50th season with King Charles III, a play poking fun at British royals, but we’re most intrigued by The River Bride, winner of Arizona Theatre Company's 2013 Latino Playwriting Award.
-The latter plays from February 9 through 26 of 2017 at Herberger Theater Center.
+Arizona Theatre Company opens its 50th season with King Charles III, a play poking fun at British royals, but we’re also intrigued by La Esquinita, USA, which imagines life for 10 people in a town that’s gone from boom to bust.
+The latter plays from February 2 through 26 of 2017 at Herberger Theater Center.
 Theater Works performs the farce Noises Off!
 October 7 to 23 at Peoria Center for the Performing Arts.
 Southwest Shakespeare Company performs Photograph 51, inspired by British scientist Rosalind Franklin’s role in discovering the double helix structure of DNA, February 24 to March 11 of 2017 at Mesa Arts Center.

 Anthony Rapp (left) and Adam Pascal perform this season at Scottsdale Center for the Performing Arts.